IzakMarais/reporter/readme.md

     ./bin/grafana-reporter --help

+### Generate dashboard

+The reporter serves a pdf report on the specified port at:

+    /api/report/{dashBoardName}

+where _dashBoardName_ is the same name as used in the Grafana dasbhoard's URL.
+E.g. _backend-dashboard_ from _http://grafana-host:3000/dashboard/db/backend-dashboard_.

+In addition, the endpoint supports the same time query parameters as Grafana.
+This means that you can create a Grafana Link and enable forwarding the _Time range_ to.
+The link will render a dashboard with your current dashboard time range.

 ### Test

 The unit tests can be run using the go tool:

+    go get github.com/smartystreets/goconvey
     go test -v github.com/izakmarais/reporter/...

 or, the [GoConvey](http://goconvey.co/) webGUI: